MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-query.md

 ---
-title: Azure Data Explorer web UI samples gallery
+title: Query data in the Azure Data Explorer web UI samples gallery
-description: In this how-to article, you learn how to use the samples gallery in the Azure Data Explorer web UI. ms.reviewer: miwalia ms.topic: quickstart ms.date: 06/22/2022 ms.custom: mode-portal
+description: In this how-to article, you learn how to query data in the samples gallery in the Azure Data Explorer web UI. ms.topic: how-to ms.date: 06/22/2022
 ---
-# Explore the Azure Data Explorer web UI samples gallery
+# Query data in the Azure Data Explorer web UI samples gallery

-The samples gallery provides an easy way to experience Azure Data Explorer and learn about Kusto Query Language (KQL) commands, queries, and built-in dashboards using sample data in a free, publicly available [**help** cluster](https://dataexplorer.azure.com/clusters/help).
+The Azure Data Explorer web UI has a samples gallery for learning all about Kusto Query Language (KQL) queries and commands.
+The samples gallery provides sample data in a free, publicly available [**help** cluster](https://dataexplorer.azure.com/clusters/help) so that you can get started without needing to create a cluster, database, table, or [ingest data](./ingest-data-overview.md).

-Exploring the samples gallery in the Azure Data Explorer web UI eliminates the need to create a cluster, databases, tables, or [ingest data](./ingest-data-overview.md).
-When you choose a dataset from the gallery, everything you need to explore the sample is immediately available in prepopulated tables and dashboards.
-Follow the tutorials to learn basic [KQL](write-queries.md), or start by exploring the built-in dashboards.

 ## Prerequisites

-A Microsoft account or an Azure Active Directory user identity to access the [**help** cluster](https://dataexplorer.azure.com/clusters/help).
-You don't require an Azure subscription or a credit card.
+A Microsoft account or an Azure Active Directory user identity to sign in to the [**help** cluster](https://dataexplorer.azure.com/clusters/help).
+An Azure subscription isn't required.

 ## Get started